Test functions - Amazon CloudFront

 • Omit the distributionDomainName, distributionId, and requestId fields.

-• Make sure that the names of headers, cookies, and query strings are lowercase.
+• The names of headers, cookies, and query strings must be lowercase.

 One option for creating an event object in this way is to create a sample using the visual editor.
 You can be sure that the sample is correctly formatted.
 You can then copy the raw JSON and paste it into a text editor and save the file.

-For detailed information about the structure of an event, see Event structure.
+For more information about the structure of an event, see Event structure.

 Test the function

-You can test a function in the CloudFront console or with the Amazon CLI.
+You can test a function in the CloudFront console or with the Amazon Command Line Interface (Amazon CLI).

 Console